September 2, 2021

-Filtered blood is recirculated into the body.
+The filtered blood is recirculated into the body.
 Waste and excess fluids travel to the bladder, where they are then expelled as urine.

 When your kidneys are functioning properly, they filter 120 to 150 quarts of blood every day and produce one to two quarts of urine.
 They prevent waste and excess fluid from building up in cells.
-They also regulate your levels of electrolytes such as potassium, sodium and phosphate, which are necessary for proper cell function.
+They also regulate your levels of electrolytes such as potassium, sodium, and phosphate, which are necessary for proper cell function.
 Additionally, they keep your blood pressure regulated and help bones stay strong.

 Loss of kidney function means that the body is not as capable of filtering toxins and waste out of the body.
 It is also unable to adequately remove excess liquids, which can upset the electrolyte balance in cells.
-A person who is experiencing kidney failure may have symptoms that include jaundice, weakness, shortness of breath, confusion and lethargy.
+A person who is experiencing kidney failure may have symptoms that include jaundice, weakness, shortness of breath, confusion, and lethargy.
 When their bodies are unable to remove excess potassium, they may experience cardiac arrhythmia.
 More than 661,000 Americans have kidney failure.
 About 468,000 of them are on dialysis.

 A person is considered to have total kidney failure when they have lost 90% of kidney function.
-Dialysis can help remove toxins and excess liquids in people who have temporary impairment of their kidneys or a degenerative kidney disease.
+Dialysis can help remove toxins and excess liquids in people who have temporary impairment of their kidneys or degenerative kidney disease.
 In some cases, a kidney transplant will be recommended.

 This information is not intended to replace the advice of a medical professional.
 You should always consult your doctor before making decisions about your health.